 - 1 tsp. dried dill weed

-- 1/2 lb shredded extra sharp cheddar cheese
+- ½ lb shredded extra sharp cheddar cheese (optional)

 - In large pot, melt butter over medium heat.
 Add onion, celery and garlic and saute until onion is tender.
 (Do not let garlic turn brown.)
 Stir in potatoes, carrots, stock, salt and pepper and dill.
 Bring to a boil.

 - Reduce heat, cover, and simmer 20 minutes.
-Stir in salmon chunks, evaporated milk, corn and cheese.
+Stir in salmon chunks, evaporated milk, corn and cheese (if using).
 Cook until raw fish is heated through and starts to fall apart.